megarcia/HTCondor_examples/README.md

 VARS A_2016 year="2016"
 ```

-Clean up your directory again if you like, then submit your new two-job DAG file with the same command as above.
-Since the two data files and processes don't depend on each other, they can run simultaneously, and we'll get individualized output from each job as it's completed.
-From this, to process all 30 years of our dataset, we can edit *clean_GHCND_dag.sub* accordingly and get the work done in the same time it would take to process just one year of data.
+If you had that *GHCND_WIS_2016.csv* datafile in place, you could submit your new two-job DAG file with the same command as above.
+Since the two data files and processes wouldn't depend on each other, they could run simultaneously, and you'd get individualized output from each job as it's completed.
+From this, to process all 30 years of the hypothetical dataset, you can edit *clean_GHCND_dag.sub* accordingly and get all of the processing done in the same time it would take to process just one year of data.

 ### Part 2: Image processing example